DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/cpp.md

 {{< partial name="apm/apm-containers.html" >}}
 </br>

-3. After having instrumented your application, the tracing client sends traces to `localhost:8126` by default.
-If this is not the correct host and port change it by setting the below env variables:
+3. The tracing client sends traces to `localhost:8126` by default.
+If this is not the correct host and port for your Agent, set the `DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT` environment variables.

-`DD_AGENT_HOST` and `DD_TRACE_AGENT_PORT`.

-To connect to the agent using Unix Domain Sockets, `DD_TRACE_AGENT_URL` can be used instead.
-The value should match the Agent's value for `DD_APM_RECEIVER_SOCKET`.
+To connect to the Agent using Unix Domain Sockets, use `DD_TRACE_AGENT_URL` instead.
+Set it to the same value as the Agent's value for `DD_APM_RECEIVER_SOCKET`.

 [1]: /agent/guide/agent-configuration-files/#agent-main-configuration-file